SemanticRecord/talaan/README.md

 There is also [LogMachine] (https://github.com/UnquietCode/LogMachine) which takes a [Fluent API] (https://en.wikipedia.org/wiki/Fluent_interface) approach.
 LogMachine also provides extra formatting syntax and an interesting Topic-based logging functionality.

+You can read a good background in the [Structured Logging] (https://kartar.net/2015/12/structured-logging/) article by James Turnbull.
+The article uses JSON as the output encoding for the logging statements, which is a possible future enhancement for Talaan.